ksl20200108/IncentiveChain/README.md

 ```

-> *You can check the number of services available using:*
+> *Since running 10^4 containers would take some time, during the whole process, you can check the number of services available using:*

 ```
 docker service ls | wc -l